transition to self-sufficiency food plan, interim food strategy

 SELF-SUFFICIENCY TRANSITION PLAN

-First-year food icon, food transition plan icon, grow food, DIY food, food self-sufficiency, eco-food, organic food, vegan food, vegetarian food, omnivore food, cook meals, menus, nutritious food, rice, potatoes, yams, sweet potatoes, pasta, gardening, planting, One CommunityA food self-sufficiency transition plan is purposed to provide a specific road map for groups of 25-50+ people to buy and prepare delicious, healthy, and affordable food while establishing the necessary infrastructure to produce their own food.
+First-year food icon, food transition plan icon, grow food, DIY food, food self-sufficiency, eco-food, organic food, vegan food, vegetarian food, omnivore food, cook meals, menus, nutritious food, rice, potatoes, yams, sweet potatoes, pasta, gardening, planting, One CommunityA food self-sufficiency transition plan provides a specific road map for groups of 20-50+ people to buy and prepare delicious, healthy, and affordable food while establishing the necessary infrastructure to produce their own food.
 To meet our open source and maximally adaptable and implementable global transformation goals, this food self-sufficiency transition plan has been created with the following goals:

 Click these images to be taken directly to the Transition Kitchen and/or the Weekly Recipes: